A shoulder to lean on: Steeplechaser stops, lends a helping hand to a struggling competitor

 As does San Martin.
 The Colombian was helped off the track in a wheelchair and didn't come through the interview area.

 Van de Velde said it will take time to get over this latest disappointment.
-The good news is there's a great chance he'll be remembered for something other than where he finished.
+Chances are he'll be remembered for something other than where he finished.

 “We’re both competitors.
 We both work very hard,” Van de Velde said.
 "Of course, the main goal was the final and we both had bad luck, so that’s why I did it.”